cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 ---

-From this point on, everything you know how to do such as connecting to your local node applies.
+From this point on everything you alread know how to do, such as connecting to your local node, applies.

 Whenever you submit a transaction to `node-carol`, it will be propagated to the sentries and onwards to the validators.

-Is it still possible to run a full game in almost a single block as you did earlier in the CosmJS integration tests?
-After all, when `node-carol` passes on the transactions as they come, it is not sure that the recipients will honor the order in which they were received.
+At this juncture you may ask: Is it still possible to run a full game in almost a single block as you did earlier in the CosmJS integration tests?
+After all, when `node-carol` passes on the transactions as they come, it is not certain that the recipients will honor the order in which they were received.
 Of course they make sure to order Alice's transactions, thanks to the `sequence`, as well as Bob's.
 But do they keep the A-B-A-B... order in which they were sent?

 To find out:

 * Update `client/.env` so that:
     * You connect within `net-public` to [`RPC_URL="http://node-carol:26657"`](https://github.com/cosmos/academy-checkers-ui/blob/server-indexing/.env#L1).
     * You use the Alice and Bob of this document as the CosmJS _test_ Alice and Bob.
 Copy the content of `docker/val-alice/keys/mnemonic-alice.txt` into `client/.env`'s [`MNEMONIC_TEST_ALICE`](https://github.com/cosmos/academy-checkers-ui/blob/server-indexing/.env#L3).
-Same for Bob.
+Then do the same for Bob.
-    * Update the [`ADDRESS_TEST_ALICE`](https://github.com/cosmos/academy-checkers-ui/blob/server-indexing/.env#L4) address to contain the correct ones.
-Same for Bob.
+    * Update the [`ADDRESS_TEST_ALICE`](https://github.com/cosmos/academy-checkers-ui/blob/server-indexing/.env#L4) address to contain the correct ones, and repeat the same for Bob.
 * Skip the call to the (Ignite) faucet by adding a `return` in the relevant `before` in the test file:

   ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/server-indexing/test/integration/stored-game-action.ts#L63]